serhieiev/gl-final/README.md

 ```
 kubectl apply -k .
 ```
-Apply MySQL service with the secret we have created before:
+Apply MySQL `Service` with the secrets we have created before:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: v1